astronomer/astro-blog/posts/astronomer-registry.md

 ### Partner Providers [Beta]

-Many companies have reached out asking for assistance in creating an Airflow Provider; we want to enable these teams to ship their own packages.
+Many companies have reached out asking for assistance in creating an Airflow Provider for their tool.
 The Registry allows partners in the data ecosystem to deliver high quality providers and modules to the Airflow community more quickly, with success metrics baked in.

-We're proud to launch a beta program with a small batch of partners who have worked closely with us to define the build and release process, including [Great Expectations](http://greatexpectations.io) and [Fivetran](http://fivetran.com).
+We're proud to launch a beta program with a small batch of partners who have worked closely with us to refine the build and release process, including [Great Expectations](http://greatexpectations.io) and [Fivetran](http://fivetran.com).
 We look forward to delivering many more of these packages in the coming months and working to bring more first-class integrations to the Airflow community.

 Please visit our [sample provider repo](https://github.com/astronomer/airflow-provider-sample) or more info and feel free to [get in touch](http://registry.astronomer.io/publish-provider) if you'd like to publish a provider package.